romana/romana.github.io/roadmap/roadmap.md

 Release v0.1 is a complete re-implementation of the initial Proof of Concept (PoC) prototype we demonstrated earlier this year.
 There is still a lot to do before it will support anything beyond simple, small scale experimentation.

-That said, we are anxious to get the software out to users to let them get hands-on experience with the software and to become familiar with the concepts behind [Cloud Native SDN](/cloud/cloud-native-sdn).
+That said, we are anxious to get the software out to users to let them get hands-on experience with the software and to become familiar with the concepts behind [Cloud Native SDN](/cloud/cloud_native_sdn).
 In addition, there are many features we have not yet implemented and would like input prioritizing them, as well as help defining specific operational details.

 The current v0.1 release supports *only* what was demonstrated to users with the original PoC.
 Specifically:

 - Deployment on EC2 with OpenStack
-- Two default Tenant: *admin* and *demo*
+- Two default Tenants: *admin* and *demo*
-- Two Pre-defined Network Segments per Tenant, S1 and S2
+- Two Pre-defined Network Segments per Tenant, s1 and s2
 - Default Segment Isolation Firewall
 - Minimal Horizon integration